 If you are a victim of domestic violence, don't let yourself get pressured into recanting your statements.
 If you need help, contact local support groups or the National Domestic Violence Hotline.
 Agencies like these are committed to keeping domestic violence victims safe.

-Domestic abuse leaves physical, emotional, and mental scars on its victims and is rightly treated as a serious crime.
+Domestic violence leaves victims with physical and emotional scars and is rightly treated as a serious crime.
 As with any crime, reliable victim testimony is absolutely critical for prosecutors.
-If you have any questions about a domestic abuse case, have a family law attorney conduct an initial evaluation of your legal situation for free.
+If you have any questions about a domestic violence case, whether it's about a recanting victim or domestic violence in general, it's a good idea to contact a family law attorney near you.